‘Edgy Tim’: Time right for Illini to ramp up recruiting

 Having covered football recruiting in Illinois for nearly 30 years, I've been able to talk with a ton of former and current standout recruits.
 When asked about Illinois and why they decided to head somewhere else for college, the answers have been pretty standard.

 “It's a nice school but I just want to go somewhere where I can play for a winner and compete for a national championship.”
-Or, “I want to play in front of sold out crowds on national TV every week and play for a school with a great fan base and a great atmosphere.”
+Or, “I want to play in front of sellout crowds on national TV every week and play for a school with a great fan base and a great atmosphere.”

 Illinois has been working hard recently to close that recruiting gap in-state, having invited several high level Class of 2026 names to take in these Saturday games at Memorial Stadium.
-This past Saturday alone, Illinois had several highly ranked state names in the house led by Dunlap junior tight end Mack Sutter, ranked as a four-star recruit by Rivals.com, and Mt.
+This Saturday alone, Illinois had several highly ranked in-state names in the house led by Dunlap junior tight end Mack Sutter, ranked as a four-star recruit by Rivals.com, and Mt.
 Zion four-star tight end J.C.
 Anderson.
 Both have multiple Power 4 offers from elite programs.

 Illinois has extended early scholarship offers to several players from the Daily Herald readership area including Hinsdale Central three-star offensive lineman Gene Riordan, and the St. Francis duo of three-star tight end Gavin Mueller and three-star wide receiver Zachary Washington.